 , which has the opposite effect.

 - Bleach: Captain Yamamoto wears robes almost all of the time and appears to be a stooped-over old man.
 When he removes his robes, he reveals that he has a powerfully muscled body.

-- Fullmetal Alchemist's Edward Elric is a short intellectual teenager but so incredibly buff under his jacket that he ends up shirtless all the time.
-He ends up shirtless like, almost every other fight scene.
+- Fullmetal Alchemist's Edward Elric is a short, intellectual teenager, but so incredibly buff under his jacket that he ends up shirtless, like, almost every other fight scene.